magma-labs/BrightCoders/module-01/week-01/day-01/03-Setup and getting around the Middleman Framework.md

-## Setup and getting around the Middleman Framework
+## Setting-up and getting familiar with the Middleman Framework

 You will be assigned a workplace so you can start setting up the tools you will require for start working!